jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-functions-guide.md

 ## Demo

-Visit our [Demo Site](https://demo.adaptabletools.com) to see many of the AdaptableFunctions in AdapTable in action.
+Visit our [Demo Site](https://demo.adaptabletools.com) to see many of the AdapTableFunctions in AdapTable in action.

 ## Help